esa/nanosat-mo-framework/README.md

 Clone this repository and run `mvn install` in the root directory.

+Note that the errors about missing module descriptors during Javadoc generation are to be expected and non breaking.

-In order to produce independently runnable Java executables (JAR artifacts with dependencies), use `mvn install -P assembly-with-dependencies`.
+In order to produce independently runnable Java executables (JAR artifacts with dependencies - equivalent of statically linked executables), use `mvn install -P assembly-with-dependencies`.

 ## SDK and examples
 More documentation about code examples, SDK packaging and usage is available under [sdk](sdk) directory.